Happily, the answer is: “neither!” A well-nourished body is our best defense.

 Honey, especially buckwheat honey, is a natural cough suppressant.
 This sweet option may also have other natural healing properties.

-Grandma taught us right when offering chicken vegetable soup and a cup of tea with honey.
+Ultimately, it seems that Grandma taught us right by offering us all chicken vegetable soup and a cup of tea with honey.

 Fran Weiss, MS RDN CDN is a registered dietitian in the national Academy of Nutrition and Dietetics and is certified as a dietitian nutritionist in New York State.
 She was selected as one of four 2018 National Retail Registered Dietitian finalists.
 She may be reached with questions or for inquires for private consultations by contacting Fran Weiss, MS RD CDN Dietitian c/o The Jewish World or by e-mail to firstname.lastname@example.org.